tauseefk/arch_animation-transition/README.md

 ```

-2. Or use the handy macro [here](https://github.com/tauseefk/animation-transition-derive-macro) like this:
+Option 2.
+Or use the handy macro [here](https://github.com/tauseefk/animation-transition-derive-macro) like this:

 ```Rust
 #[derive(AnimationTransitionMacro)]